As we skimmed the surface,

 and I promised you I would never die.

-Even in late afternoon the light was brilliant
+Even in late afternoon the light

 illuminating the stippled river floor